Setting up advanced analytics for a mining company – Hiveon success story

 - Overcome the Google Analytics limit of 50,000 transactions per day, as transactions are recorded in full with OWOX BI Streaming

-Thanks to OWOX BI and Google BigQuery, we now have an affordable and flexible tool for rapid analysis, which in turn allows us to quickly respond to changes.
+Thanks to OWOX BI, we now have an affordable and flexible tool for rapid analysis, which in turn allows us to quickly respond to changes.